RainBirdAi/docker-workshop/exercise-2.md

 1. Start a registry on your localhost:

    ```
-   $ docker run -p 5000:5000 registry:0.9.1
+   $ docker run -d -p 5000:5000 registry:0.9.1
    ```

    This pulls version `0.9.1` of the official Docker registry image and runs it on your host using port `5000`.
-We'll revisit the `-p` flag lager.
+We'll revisit the `-d` and `-p` flags lager.

-   > **Note:** Leave this container running as we will use it in future
-   > exercises.
-You can minimise the SSH session so it's out of the way.

-2. In your _second_ SSH list the images running on you repository server:
+2. List the images running on you repository server:

    ```
    $ docker images